 To many people, titanium is a mysterious term.
-General understanding of the public for this metal is that it is a very hard substance, and some may know that is very light as well, especially for folks who own any titanium jewelry or watches.
+General understanding of the public for this metal is that it is a very hard substance, and some may know that is very light as well, especially for folks who own any titanium watches.
 We would like to clarify some common myths about this metal and give brief explanation for each one.

 Titanium is a newly found metal

 Titanium is new to many industries and recently applied to many new applications, but the metal was first discovered in 1791, in England.
 It was discovered by an amateur chemist in an impure form called rutile.
 It was not used widely until the last century because the technique for extracting titanium from its naturally occurred ore remained a failure until 1910.
 It was used in many applications after it was shown that its alloys can be produced commercially by reducing titanium tetrachloride with magnesium in 1940.

 Titanium is very hard

 It depends.
 It has to be noted that the metal (chemical periodic table symbol Ti), is rather soft compare to the commonly known “strong” version, which is the alloys made from a mixture of titanium, tin (Sn), aluminum (Al) and vanadium (V).
 In jewelry industry, titanium is offered in different grades.
 The pure titanium is much softer than the other two alloys, known as 6Al4V and 6Al4V2Sn.
 6Al4V means that the alloy consists of 90% titanium, 6% aluminum and 4% vanadium.